TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 chifra chunks index --check
 ```

-If you have a previous version of the index, this will report various errors and issues.
+If your version of the index needs migration, it should report numerous errors.
+If not, you're finished.

 Next, run:

 ```
-chifra index --all            *# or if you're working with the minimal index just `chifra init`.*
+chifra index --all            # or just `chifra init` if you're working with a minimal installation.
 ```

-This may take a long time, let it run to completion.
-If it stops, however, you can re-start it.
+This may take a long time to run.
+Allow it to run to completion.
+If it stops, re-start it.

 When that completes, run: